lucasdu2/dotfiles/.github/README.md

     - Install [pyright](https://github.com/microsoft/pyright)
 - C
     - Install [clangd](https://clangd.llvm.org/installation.html)
-    - clangd relies on a JSON compilation database, specified as compile_commands.json (see [here](https://clangd.llvm.org/installation#compile_commandsjson))
-    - One way to generate this database is to use [bear](https://github.com/rizsotto/Bear)
+    - clangd relies on a JSON compilation database, specified as compile_commands.json (see [here](https://clangd.llvm.org/installation#compile_commandsjson)).
+One way to generate this database is to use [bear](https://github.com/rizsotto/Bear).

+[^1]: kitty is a terminal emulator.
+You only need to install it if your access to the system is such that a terminal emulator is necessary.
+  For example, if you are setting up on a new personal machine, then kitty is a great terminal choice (these dotfiles provide configuration for it).
+  On the other hand, if you are SSH-ing into a remote machine, there's clearly no need to install another terminal.
+As a side note, kitty provides nice [SSH support](https://sw.kovidgoyal.net/kitty/kittens/ssh/).